BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 Optionally clear the Singularity and temporary cache to save space.

 ```

-rm -r cache/*
+rm -r singularitycache/*
-rm -r tmp/*
+rm -r singularitytemp/*

 ```

-### i.c Binaries
+#### 1d - Binaries

 This tutorial uses four package binaries to complete the tutorial.
 Namely, it uses binaries for `TOGA`,  `kent` utulities, `stringtie`, and `interproscan`.

 We expect that these binaries are all installed within subdirectories of a directory called  `external`. (see `i.e` data and package structure)

-#### TOGA
+##### TOGA

 The documentation of `TOGA` requires that you also install the binary for the Cactus aligner.
 We elected to use their Singularity image to promote the stability of this tutorial across version upgrades.
 As such, the `cactus` aligner is already installed at this point.

 ```

-# Assuming you are in ~/external, where "~" is the path to your annotation pipeline
+# Navigate back to "external"
+cd ..

 # download and install TOGA
 git clone https://github.com/hillerlab/TOGA.git